vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 set that the DMB has agreed that Gunnar may upload, which includes individual packages to which he has PPU, as well as glob expansions.
 The globs are defined in the packageset description.
-This way, any DMB member may update the glob expansions for Gunnar without needing to refer to the full DMB for agreement or the TB to make the change.
+This way, any DMB member may update the glob expansions for Gunnar (by relying on their existing definition) without needing to refer to the full DMB for agreement or the TB to make the change.

 Currently this is managed manually, but it may be advisable to script updates if they are frequent.